 Build Fun Into Daily Work

 Many companies use IM technology or internal social networks, and these can be a great place for humor as well.
 At Bloomfire, we have created a “watercooler” group on our IM software that gives folks a place to share jokes, memes, and other fun distractions when they need a break.

 The next time you think of something funny to say during a meeting, don’t hold back!
-Share it and if it gets laughs, let your boss know she can thank you with a promotion later on for making everyone more productive.
+Share it, and if it gets laughs, let your boss know she can thank you with a promotion later on for facilitating productive team meetings.
 Or at least plan a team outing to the local comedy club!